 - children should wear loose, light-coloured clothing to help keep cool and sun hats with wide brims to avoid sunburn

-- use sunscreen (at least factor 15 with ultraviolet A (UVA) protection) to protect skin if children are playing or taking lessons outdoors for more than 20 minutes
+- use sunscreen (at least factor 15 with ultraviolet A (UVA) protection) to protect the skin if children are playing or taking lessons outdoors for more than 20 minutes

 - provide children with plenty of water (such as water from a cold tap) and encourage them to drink more than usual when conditions are hot.